State management overview

 If the data store supports SQL queries, you can query an actor’s state using SQL queries.
-For example use:
+For example:

 SELECT * FROM StateTable WHERE Id='<app-id>||<actor-type>||<actor-id>||<key>'

-You can also perform aggregate queries across actor instances, avoiding the common turn-based concurrency limitations of actor frameworks.
+You can also avoid the common turn-based concurrency limitations of actor frameworks by performing aggregate queries across actor instances.
 For example, to calculate the average temperature of all thermometer actors, use: